yugabyte/yugabyte-db/docs/content/latest/faq/enterprise-edition.md

 ## Would we have access to the database machines that get spawned in public clouds?

 Yes, you would have access to all machines spawned.
 The machines are spawned by YugaWare.
-YugaWare runs on your machine in your AWS region/datacenter.
-If you have configured YugaWare to work with any public cloud like AWS or GCP,  it will spawn Yugabyte nodes using your credentials on your behalf.
+YugaWare runs on your machine in your AWS region/data center.
+If you have configured YugaWare to work with any public cloud like AWS or GCP,  it will spawn YugabyteDB nodes using your credentials on your behalf.
 These machines run in your account, but are created and managed by YugaWare on your behalf.
 You can log on to these machines anytime, and YugaWare will additionally show you some stats graphed into a built in dashboard either per node or per universe.

 ## How many machines would I need to try out Yugabyte DB against my load?